hawkticehurst/musician-meetup/README.md

 | P2 (Low) | As a user | I want to post public performances so that other users can come and watch |

-**For each of your user story, describe in 2-3 sentences what your technical implementation strategy is.
+**For each of your user stories, describe in 2-3 sentences what your technical implementation strategy is.
 Explicitly note in bold which technology you are using (if applicable):**

+We will be using **web sockets** in order to allow users to message one another.

 **Include a list available endpoints your application will provide and what is the purpose it serves.
 Ex.
 GET /driver/{id}**